leopoldmarx/Teiko-Technical-Interview/README.md

 cd Teiko-Technical-Interview
 ```

-3. Build and run the app using:
+3. Build and run the app in WSL or Unix Enviorment:

 ```bash
 make run